tazihad/tazihad.github.io/_posts/2024-08-15-setup-vscode-flatpak-devcontainer-with-podman.md

 flatpak run --command=sh com.visualstudio.code -c \
   "/app/extra/vscode/bin/code --install-extension ms-vscode-remote.remote-containers"
 ```
 - We need to replace docker with podman (podman-remote that connect with host podman).
-We can do that by opening vscode and go to user setting `ctrl + ,`. and search for `dev.containers.dockerPath` change the setting from `docker` to `/app/tools/podman/bin/podman/podman-remote`
+We can do that by opening vscode and go to user setting `ctrl + ,`. and search for `dev.containers.dockerPath` change the setting from `docker` to `/app/tools/podman/bin/podman/podman-remote`.
+And search for `dev.containers.dockerSocketPath` change it to `/run/user/$UID/podman/podman.sock`.
+Replace `$UID` with yours.

+To open and edit this file with your favorite text editor (e.g., code, micro, vim, or gedit):
 Or from terminal
 ```sh
 mkdir -p ~/.var/app/com.visualstudio.code/config/Code/User